SModelS/smodels/docs/manual/source/Installation.rst

 Standard Installation
 ---------------------

-SModelS is a Python library that requires Python version 2.6 or later (but not version 3).
+SModelS is a Python library that requires Python version 2.6 or later (but not version 3) with Python's setuptools and gfortran installed.
 Internally, SModelS uses the following tools:

  * `Pythia 6.4.27 <http://arxiv.org/abs/hep-ph/0603175>`_
  * `NLL-fast <http://pauli.uni-muenster.de/~akule_01/nllwiki/index.php/NLL-fast>`_ 1.2 (7 TeV), 2.1 (8 TeV), and 3.1 (13 TeV)

-These tools are built into SModelS, they need not be installed separately.
+These tools are built into SModelS and require gfortran, but they need not be installed separately.
-In addition, SModelS depends on the following *external* Python libraries:
+In addition to setuptools, SModelS depends on the following *external* Python
+libraries:

  * unum
  * numpy